jedisct1/rpdns/OBJECTIVES.md

 The cache can do its best to guarantee a maximum latency.
-If a response that needs to be refreshed doesn't get a response within a given time frame, the proxy can directly respond with the cached records in order to avoid break the latency guarantee.
+If a response that needs to be refreshed doesn't get a response within a given time frame, the proxy can directly respond with the cached records in order to avoid breaking the latency guarantee.

 ### Prefetching [TODO]